openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

-       can be seen in much literature that starts from the assumption that maintainers are essential and instead asks, what makes a maintainer great, what are the best-practices maintainers should follow, how do we ensure maintainer don't burn out, how do we ensure critical parts of the software supply chain, like OpenSSL are maintained, etc.  I have included some relevant materials in the **Source Material** section.
+       can be seen in much literature that starts from the assumption that maintainers are essential and instead asks, what makes a maintainer great, what are the best-practices maintainers should follow, how do we ensure maintainers don't burn out, how do we ensure critical parts of the software supply chain, like OpenSSL are maintained, etc.  I have included some relevant materials in the **Source Material** section.